What you need to know about the new Alberta Condominium Insurance changes

 Fortunately, there are a few steps you can take in order to be sure that you have the correct coverage:

-1. Obtain a copy of the Condominium Corporation’s Certificate of Insurance, which will outline the current deductible amounts.
-They may have previously sent this to you or you can request directly from them.
+- Obtain a copy of the Condominium Corporation’s Certificate of Insurance, which will outline the current deductible amounts.
+They may have previously sent this to you or you can request it directly from them.

-3. Review your policy with your broker and make adjustments as needed.
-Circumstance change over time so maybe some limits need to be increased.
+- Review your policy with your broker and make adjustments as needed.
+Circumstances change over time so maybe some limits need to be increased.

-For more information please contact your broker, visit our website or give us a call and we can do a coverage review for you to provide peace of mind and make sure you are fully protected in the event of a loss.
+For more information, please contact your broker, visit our website, or give us a call if you have any questions or concerns.
+We can do a coverage review for you to provide peace of mind and make sure you are fully protected in the event of a loss.

 Comments are closed.